Linear Model and Extensions: More on the interpretations of the coefficients

 Many practitioners find the coefficients in the logit model difficult to interpret.
-Another measure of the impact of the covariate on the outcome is the average marginal effect or average partial effect.
-For a continuous covariate $x_{ij}$, the average marginal effect is defined as
+Another measure of the impact of the covariate on the outcome is the {\it average marginal effect or average partial effect}.\footnote{Recall its definition in Chapter \ref{sec::main-interaction-centering}.} For a continuous covariate $x_{ij}$, the average marginal effect is defined as

 which reduces to the following form for the logit model

 For a binary covariate $x_{ij}$, the average marginal effect is defined as